The Great Diary Project Radio 4 Programme 2012

 Old diaries are at risk.
 Life-long diary-keepers frequently make no provision for what should happen to their diaries long term, and people who inherit them often dispose of them unthinkingly.
 Sometimes diaries are dusty, with resident spiders; sometimes they are in difficult handwriting or take up a lot of room.
 Diaries are also supposed to be private, and people often feel it is their duty to destroy them and keep them from prying eyes.
 The work of the Great Diary Project is to rescue diaries like these from skips and bonfires and look after them for the future as important items of everyone’s history.
 Anyone who has old or unwanted diaries can be sure that Bishopsgate Institute will take them gratefully and look after them.

 The Great Diary Project has been set up to provide a permanent home for unwanted diaries of any date or kind.
 As we are primarily concerned with ensuring the survival of as many documents as possible, we adopt a very liberal interpretation of the word ‘diary’.
 We are always happy to answer enquiries and we very seldom say no. For more information click here.
-The collection now contains over 2000 diaries, and is adding to this resource as extensively as possible.
-Once part of the collection, all diaries are housed according to up-to-date conservation standards.
-All diaries will be catalogued for the Project database, the contents of which will be made freely available to researchers and interested readers, who can consult the originals in Bishopsgate Institute reading room.
+The collection now contains over 4000 diaries, and is adding to this resource as extensively as possible.
+Once part of the collection, all diaries are housed according to up-to-date conservation standards and catalogued.
+The catalogue’s contents is freely available to researchers and interested readers, who can consult the originals in Bishopsgate Institute reading room.

 Most people regard their diary as very private.
 Often they write about people and events in the certainty that no-one else will ever read their words.
 With the passage of time, however, this factor diminishes, and the moment comes when no-one any longer could be affected by the contents of someone else’s diary.
 It is then that a manuscript diary passes from being just a personal record and becomes a testimony of far wider significance.
 Once a diary is no longer ‘contemporary’ its message can have value and interest for many other readers who come after.
 From this perspective a private diary becomes an important historical source.
 The Project will provide diaries within the collection permanent archival care.
 Please click here for more information.